 Using the Bitbucket Server integration: Pull requests

-Tracker will automatically attach a pull request to a story or epic if the name of the branch that is being merged starts with that story or epic’s ID, as described in Attaching Branches to a Story Automatically above.
+Tracker will automatically attach a pull request to a story if the name of the branch that is being merged starts with that story’s ID, as described in Attaching Branches to a Story Automatically above.
 The PR icon’s color will match its status in Bitbucket.

 Attaching Bitbucket Server resources to your story